-The following should be used as a reference to aid you in finding information about your MicroBlaze system. system.mhs system.mss system.xmp
+The following should be used as a reference to aid you in finding information about your MicroBlaze system.

-A higher level description of the hardware modules in the system
+system.mhs A higher-level description of the hardware modules in the system.

-A higher level description of the software modules in the system
+system.mss A higher-level description of the software modules in the system.

-The system project file used by XPS.
+system.xmp The system project file used by XPS.
 We suggest that you should not edit this file outside of XPS, but if you choose to do so please use extreme caution.
-When returning to the project, this is the file to open.
+When returning to the project, this is the file to open. xps/ Options used by different tools.